Updated June 26, 2017

-There's more quilt blocks out there than I have instructions on this site (though I'm trying!).
+There's more quilt block patterns out there than I have instructions on this site (though I'm trying!).
 You may find these resources to be of interest.

-Maggie Malone's 5500 Quilt Block Designs is one of my favorites!
+Maggie Malone's 5500 Quilt Block Designs is my favorite!

 Throughout the Free Quilt Block Patterns Library are quilting templates and paper pieced blocks and units to print.

 You'll need Adobe Reader (the latest version is recommended) installed on your computer in order to open and print any of the patterns.
 You can get it here (a new window will open so you can download it without leaving this page).

 If you want to open the file in your browser window,